apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 - SSO sessions under [account profile](../registration/Account-Management-Overview.html) can now be selectively removed.
 - Authentication attributes can now optionally be included in OpenID Connect ID token or user profile payloads.
 - The ability to secure actuator endpoints via subnet addresses is now restored.
-- The persistence units for all JPA integrations is now corrected to refer to the unit name.
+- The persistence units for all JPA integrations is now corrected to refer to the defined unit name.

 ## Library Upgrades